bluepicnic/Advanced-Programming---Assignment-2/markdown.md

   ````

 Both aforementioned code smells prompted me to refactor this code by replacing the higher level conditionals with guard clauses, which offered an early return point from the function.
 This not only greatly improved the readability of my code by making the flow of code execution more apparent, but also encouraged me to make further improvements to the function.
 In the final version of my code, I replaced the statement within the second level of nested conditionals with a guard condition that contained a call to the “isInBounds” function.
 By decomposing this code into its own method, I not only further contributed to the modularisation of my code, but also made it easier to maintain and made the code more descriptive and clearer as a result.
-While a complex and long conditional still remains, I believe that this block is considerably harder to break down than the other previous nested conditionals, and, as the last if-statement block remaining would not offer a suitable return point from the function, especially with vital code it contains.
+While a complex and long conditional still remains, I believe that this block is considerably harder to break down than the other previous nested conditionals, as the last if-statement block remaining would not offer a suitable return point from the function, especially with vital code it contains.
 Furthermore, a return point from the function is offered within the scope of the if-statement.
 Decomposing said function would also require a number of parameters to be passed into the function as well, which could cause code smells in the form of excessive parameters.

 Similar considerations were also made within my “acknowledgeShot” function, which also contained deep nested conditionals.
 I once again employed the use of guard clauses to reduce the level of nesting.
 In this case, further decomposition was not really possible due to the nested loop that needed to be iterated through in order to access a further data structure which contained the specific element that needed to be accessed.
 This was tied to a set location on the game board, which could only be occupied by a single entity.
 The refactoring of this code similarly improved the readability of the function and exemplified better programming standards.